hs-duesseldorf/se2rest/README.md

 and the directories in which the projects are located.
-I.e. the workspace can be in a different directory than the projects (Maven projects, Gradle projects, simple Eclipse Java projects) - everything can also be in a directory.
+I.e. the workspace can be in a different directory than the projects (Maven projects, Gradle projects, simple Eclipse Java projects) - everything could also be in a directory.
 In other IDEs (Integrated Development Environment) the workspace does not necessarily have to be selected (Visual Studio Code).
-Once projects have been created, they can be used in anyone imported into another workspace, if you want.

 ### 3.1.2 Select a workspace